Chandogya Upanishad: Individual Self and the infinite Brahman is same, one's Self is God, Sandilya Vidya

-The teachings in this section re-appear centuries later in the words of the 3rd century CE Neoplatonic Roman philosopher Plotinus in "Enneads 5.1.2".

 The Universe is an imperishable treasure chest

 The Universe, states the Chandogya Upanishad in section 3.15, is a treasure-chest and the refuge for man.
 This chest is where all wealth and everything rests states verse 3.15.1, and it is imperishable states verse 3.15.3.
 The best refuge for man is this Universe and the Vedas, assert verses 3.15.4 through 3.15.7.
 This section incorporates a benediction for the birth of a son.

 Life is a festival, ethics is one's donation to it

 Ahimsa - non-violence in action, words and thoughts - is considered the highest ethical value and virtue in Hinduism.
 The Chandogya Upanishad makes one of the earliest mentions of this ethical code in section 3.17.
 Above: non-violence sculpture by Carl Fredrik Reutersward.

 The section 3.17 of Chandogya Upanishad describes life as a celebration of a Soma-festival, whose dakshina (gifts, payment) is moral conduct and ethical precepts that includes non-violence, truthfulness, non-hypocrisy and charity unto others, as well as simple introspective life.
 This is one of the earliest statement of the Ahimsa principle as an ethical code of life, that later evolved to become the highest virtue in Hinduism.